 Split over two levels, this welcoming café serves some of the best coffee in Cambridge and is conveniently located between the train station and city centre.

-If you can’t resist freshly-baked goodies and the smell of good coffee then it’s surely impossible to pass by Bould Brothers without popping in.
+If you can’t resist freshly-baked goodies and the smell of good coffee then I think it’s impossible to pass by Bould Brothers without popping in.

 At Regent St, expect a modern, industrial and spacious interior.
-While the Round Church Street branch is a much smaller and cosier affair.
+While the Round Church Street branch is a much smaller and cosier affair – and my personal favourite.

 3. Café Blue Sage